+Before we get in to talking about the editorial calendar, there is one more very important thing we need to think about.
+Creating your Ideal Client Avatar!
 This is a great exercise for your business as a whole, not just for your blog.
 What can you tell me about who you are talking to with your marketing?
-Can you describe the ideal client that you’re trying to connect with?

 Years ago, I attended a workshop for wedding photographers and the speaker asked us to describe our ideal client.
 Most of the people he called on answered, “A bride looking for photojournalism wedding photography.”
 Or maybe “A couple getting married in Houston.”
 Really vague, general answers.
 My hand shot up in the air.
 I was giddy with excitement, ready to answer his question.